Understanding The Effects Of Divorce On Children & Their Mental Health

 Loss of interest

 Research shows that divorce may impact children socially.
 Kids may have more difficulty relating to other children whose parents aren't divorced, and they may feel like no one understands what they are going through.
-This can leave them feeling isolated and could cause them to further withdraw from their friends and family members.
+This can leave them feeling isolated and may cause them to withdraw further from their friends and family members.
 They may no longer desire to hang out with their friends, opting to be alone in the house instead.
 In some cases, this could signal a more serious issue, like depression.

 Emotional issues